tls-attestation/expat-charter/README.md

 Such a mechanism would allow an entity to produce Evidence or an Attestation Result about itself for another party to evaluate.

+This protocol will also describe a minimum subset of properties that the attested remote state must ensure in order to bind the Evidence and Attestation Results to the TLS connection.

 **Specific scoping**:

 - This effort will be restricted to leveraging the (D)TLS 1.3 protocol and a potential attestation binding to a (D)TLS 1.3 session.
+Older versions of (D)TLS will not be supported.

 - It will leverage the existing RATS WG documents to ensure interoperability with existing and future attestation technologies.

-- The (D)TLS protocol solution will focus on attestation and authenticated attestation, but will not create new authentication mechanisms.
+- The attested (D)TLS protocol will focus on the composition of remote attestation and (D)TLS, but will not create new authentication mechanisms.

-- The (D)TLS protocol solution will not modify the (D)TLS protocol outside of adding (D)TLS extensions to support its goals that do not modify the core (D)TLS specification.
+- The attested (D)TLS protocol will not modify the (D)TLS protocol outside of adding (D)TLS extensions to support its goals that do not modify the core (D)TLS specification.

-- The (D)TLS protocol solution will allow per-connection freshness.
+- The attested (D)TLS protocol will allow per-connection freshness of Evidence or Attestation Results, whichever is applicable.

 - The effort will not create solutions that decrease privacy or security properties of generic TLS sessions.